Cisco-Kosha/Developer-Docs/SDK/javascript/Getting_Started_Kosha_SDK_javascript.md

-# Getting Started with the Kosha SDK in Typescript
+# Getting Started with the Kosha SDK in JavaScript

 Kosha provides you with a SDK in a variety of languages to get your connectors integrated into your code and processes with minimal toil.
 Each connector has its own SDK as a collection of client libraries for the connector API.
 Using this SDK will allow for faster development and cleaner code.